Blokatt/blokatt.net/games.md

 sidebar_link: true
 sidebar_sort_order: 2
 ---
-I'm currently taking a hiatus from solo gamedev to work on my other skills.
+I'm currently taking a hiatus from solo gamedev (after 10+ years) due to general burnout and to work on my other skills.
-Here are a few games I've made, mostly for game jams. **Quality may vary.**
+Here are a few games I've made, mostly for game jams. **Quality may vary.** Some of my best work sadly still remains unreleased to this day.

 I have also collaborated on a number of games as sound and/or music person, more on that [in the audio section](/audio/).

+I'm on [Game Jolt](https://gamejolt.com/@Blokatt) and [itch.io](https://blokatt.itch.io/) too.

 <div class="subsection">
 <h4 class="visual-title">&gt; 0x0D - Made in 48 hours, 1st place @ gm(48) #20</h4>